austinmargarone/devoverflow/README.md

 1. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository to your local machine.
 2. Install the necessary dependencies by running `npm install` or `yarn install`.
 3. npm run dev

+## Technologies Used

+My Real Developer Portfolio is built using the following technologies:

+- NextJS
+- TypeScript
+- TailwindCSS
+- Git & GitHub
+- MongoDB
+- Mongoose
+- Clerk

 ## Features